About Soviet Watch Calibers

 In the 1950s the Soviet Union reached its peak in development.
 That was an era when there were a lot of resources put in a variety of military and space programmes, which were moving the technological boundaries of that time.
 Due to overall need, the Soviet engineers were compelled to design a watch which would be time suffice to the high demands of military aviation and space missions and also be equipped with the function of chronograph at the same time.
 As a result, caliber 3017 was born in the year 1959.
 The first generations of that caliber carried the ‘’Strela’’ name on the dial, today among collectors all watches with 3017 movements are called Strela.
 The mechanism was a column wheel chronograph of high quality with manual winding, partly based on Swiss caliber Venus 150.
 These watches were manufactured exclusively for military and space aviation right from the beginning.

 The year 1965 was the year of a great breakthrough for Soviet space exploration.
 Soviet astronaut Alexey Leonov went down in history as the first man who exposed himself to the forces of outer space and performed a spacewalk outside the spacecraft Voskhod that lasted more than 12 minutes.
 That was a groundbreaking achievement.
 Strela with caliber 3017 also was a part of the indispensable equipment on the mission.
 Almost anyone, who is a bit more acquainted with wristwatches, has heard about the famous Omega Speedmaster Professional, commonly known as ‘Moonwatch’.
 The latter was an official watch of the American space organization NASA and worn on the wrists of many astronauts, who were the first to reach the moon.
 But not many people know that the Moonwatch wasn’t the first watch in space.
 In fact, it was a Strela at the Voskhod mission.
 Next to Alexey Leonov, Strela was owned by the majority of the most important figures of the Soviet space programme, including Vladimir Komarov, who was the first man, who traveled to outer space more than once.
 The sad part of his otherwise heroic story is, that Komarov also passed away in space in 1967.
-Below, you can find one of the last known pictures of Komarov a with Strela on his wrist.

 In the twenty years period of manufacturing of the mechanism 3017, until 1979, when it was replaced by famous caliber 3133, which remained in production till recent years, the design of these watches went through many changes and issues.
 Among others, the name Strela was left out and replaced with the names Poljot and Sekonda.
 Since these watches were manufactured mostly for professional usage and are thus limited in quantity (around 100.000), it is hard to acquire a nice and original piece today.
 At the same time, the worth of these watches is just growing and growing.